milesdwilliams15/Monte-Carlo-Simulations/README.md

 Enter the bootstrap!

-Once you've downloaded the "US_Wealth" dataset available in this repository, you can enter the following code and watch in real time as the Monte Carlo simulations are iterated.
+Once you've downloaded the "US_Wealth" dataset available in this project's repository, you can enter the following code and watch in real time as the Monte Carlo simulations are iterated.
 While the plotted points from the orginal sample will remain the same, the lowess line for each iteration will be plotted one after the other and overlayed.
 I've given the color of the lowess lines a low degree of opacity in order to make it clearer where the majority of plotted lines fall.

     windows()
     par(bty="n",lwd=1)